A Natural search is always an important way to drive traffic to your blog. Here we are to tell you how to drive your blog traffic.

 One of the best ways to extract your content from archives and bring SEO value to your site is by creating a hub page for your best content.

-For example, you can divide content into beginner, novice, and expert advice on a particular topic and link to all of that content on one page.
+For example, you can divide content into beginner, novice, and expert advice on a particular topic and link to all that content on one page.

 Why is this important?
 For two reasons: it is important to the user experience, but it also gives your old pages a new life, thus bringing a lazy page that backs up the search engine value.